82nd Airborne Division: Centrazbat '97

 In September 1997 the 82nd traveled to Kazakhstan and Uzbekistan for CENTRAZBAT '97.
 Paratroopers from Ft.
-Bragg, NC flew 8000 miles on U.S. Air Force C-17s and jumped into an airfield in Shimkent, Kazakhstan.
+Bragg, NC flew 8000 miles on US Air Force C-17s and jumped into an airfield in Shimkent, Kazakhstan.
 Forty soldiers from the three republics joined 500 paratroopers on the exercise-opening jump.
 Marine Gen. John Sheehan, then-commander in chief of the Atlantic Command, was first out of the aircraft.
-The 82nd joined units from Kyrgyzstan, Turkey, and Russia in the two-week-long, NATO peacekeeping training mission.
+The 82nd joined units from Kyrgyzstan, Turkey, and Russia in the two-week-long NATO training mission.
 Members of the international press and local reporters from WRAL-TV and the Fayetteville Observer were also embedded with the 82nd Airborne.

 Operation Allied Force: Kosovo

-In March 1999 the TF 2–505th INF deployed to Albania and forward-deployed along the Albania/Kosovo border in support of Operation Allied Force, NATO's bombing campaign against Serbian forces in the Former Yugoslav Republic.
+In March 1999 the TF 2–505th INF deployed to Albania and forward-deployed along the Albania/Kosovo border in support of Operation Allied Force, NATO's bombing campaign against Serbian forces in the former Yugoslav Republic.
 In September 1999, TF 3–504th INF deployed in support of Operation Joint Guardian, replacing TF 2–505th INF.
 TF 3–504th INF was replaced in March 2000 by elements of the 101st Airborne Division.
 On 1 October 1999, the 1–508th ABCT (SETAF) made a combat jump in "Operation Rapid Guardian": 500-foot altitude jump near Pristina.

-Global War on Terror
+Twenty-first century

-Operation Enduring Freedom II & III, 2002–2003
+Invasion of Afghanistan, 2002–2003

-After 11 September attacks on the United States, the 82nd's 49th Public Affairs Detachment deployed to Afghanistan in October 2001 in support of Operation Enduring Freedom along with several individual 82nd soldiers who deployed to the Central Command area of responsibility to support combat operations.
+After 11 September attacks on the United States, the 82nd's 49th Public Affairs Detachment deployed to Afghanistan in October 2001 to fight in Operation Enduring Freedom along with several individual 82nd soldiers who deployed to the Central Command area of responsibility for combat operations.

 In June 2002, elements of the division headquarters and TF Panther (HQ 3d Brigade; 1–504th INF, 1–505th INF, 3–505th INF, 1–319th FA) deployed to Afghanistan.
 In January 2003, TF Devil (HQ 1st Brigade, 2–504th INF, 3–504th INF, 2–505th INF, 3–319th FA) relieved TF Panther.